 “Can’t be, that’s in violation of S.O.P.s!
-Damn, who's in charge?”
+Damn!
+Who’s in charge?”

 I hear a muffled voice talking with someone else, they must have a hand over the phone.
 My emotions are starting to overwhelm me when a familiar voice says, “Excuse me, Sir, can I help you?”

 Sergeant Steve ‘Powder’ Curry’s exclamation of “Shit,” sounds so far away.
-Constable Jenkins kneels down and puts her arms around me when she tips my head on her shoulder while Mr Belling takes the phone out of my hand.
-I can see them while they move about, but very slow, and then it all goes dim when I slip into a blessed blackness.
+Constable Jenkins kneels down, and puts her arms around me when she tips my head on her shoulder while Mr Belling takes the phone out of my hand.
+I can see them while they move about, but they’re very slow, and then it all goes dim when I slip into a blessed blackness.

-When he enters he gets glares from two generals, the colonel, the major, and the regimental sergeant major while the colonel says, “No disruptions, was that too hard to understand, Sergeant?”
+When he enters he gets glares from two Generals, the Colonel, the Major, and the regimental sergeant major while the Colonel says, “No disruptions, was that too hard to understand, Sergeant?”

-“Sorry, Sir, but this is extremely urgent for the major."
+“Sorry, Sir, but this is extremely urgent for the Major.”
 He turns to face Major Adams, “Sir, urgent phone call from Archie for you.
 He said ‘Blue fire, boomer, bang, goner, rushmore,’ then he totally lost control.”

 In the office Major Adams takes the phone from the corporal, and is given a full briefing by Mr Belling while nursing staff place Al on a gurney to wheel him away for an examination.
-After a check by a doctor they put him to bed and keep him under observation for the night.
-After hanging up Adams briefs Sergeant Curry so he can tell the colonel.
+After a check by a doctor they put him to bed, and keep him under observation for the night.
+After hanging up Adams briefs Sergeant Curry so he can tell the Colonel.
 Major Adams is soon very busy filling in forms for emergency leave and travel while Corporal Sims makes calls to organise his urgent travel home to Australia from Afghanistan.
-An hour later Major Adams has a bag in one hand, travel papers in the other, and boarding a USAF plane headed to the USA via Darwin, Australia.
+An hour later Major Adams has a bag in one hand, travel papers in the other, and is boarding a USAF plane heading to the USA via Darwin, Australia.

-Note: AA is a common abbreviation for anti-aircraft fire, this was also nicknamed as ‘ack-ack’ and ‘Archie’ during World War One, and many people continue to use the nicknames today.
+Note: AA is a common abbreviation for anti-aircraft fire.
+This was also nicknamed as ‘ack-ack’ and ‘Archie’ during World War One, and many people continue to use the nicknames today.